Mildred Burke: Founder of the World Women's Wrestling Association

 Mildred Burke is considered to have been one of the strongest female competitors to ever participate in professional wrestling.
 Before starting her wrestling career, she was an office stenographer.
 Burke began wrestling professionally in the early 1930s.
 She gained a lot of attention from wrestling and defeating many male wrestlers.
 Several men tried to pin her and could not.
 Women who tried to wrestle her were even less successful.
 Burke became the Women's World Champion soon after she began her wrestling career.
 It was a title she kept for nearly two decades.
 She was the first women's champion in the United States to hold the title for more than 15 years.

 In 1935, when Burke was 19, she started working on the carnival circuit as a wrestler.
 A reward of $25 was offered to any man of similar weight to wrestle Burke and try to pin her within a 10-minute time period.
 There was no man who was able to earn the $25.
 The carnival work didn't pay much, and she got a job working in an office as a stenographer.
 She asked Billy Wolfe to train her.
 Initially, he didn't want to train Burke.
-He told her to wrestle a man he instructed to body slam her, so she would leave him alone.
+He told her to wrestle a man that he instructed to body slam her; he hoped this would make her leave him alone.
 The man did and then Burke came back and body slammed him.
 Wolfe then agreed to train Burke for professional wrestling.

 Marriage to Billy Wolfe